-The Company is a party to agreements with a university, which agreements were amended in January 2016, under which the Company may receive technical and training services.
-Pursuant to the terms of the amended agreements, the Company paid the university approximately \$45,000 for technical research services in 2016 and did not incur any costs for training services (as such services may be rendered by the university upon the Company's request) in 2016.
-The January 2016 amendments expired in January 2017 and new amendments to the agreements are under negotiation.
+The Company is a party to agreements with a university, which agreements were amended in January 2017, under which the Company may receive technical and training services.
+Pursuant to the terms of the amended agreements, the Company incurred approximately \$17,000 and \$45,000 for technical research services during the years ended December 31, 2017 and 2016, respectively.